wednesday-solutions/Wednesday-Playbook/what-we-do/our-services/amplify-scaleups-and-hyper-growth-companies.md

 \
 Here's a list of the different activities that we perform to enable smooth releases:\
 \
-_**Release Planning:**_ At the minimum we aspire to have a production release at the end of every release.
+_**Release Planning:**_ At the minimum we aspire to have a production release at the end of every Sprint.
 What goes as part of this release needs to be clear before beginning the sprint.
 Parallel features in a release need to be accounted for with feature flags, we never want to hold back the release if a ticket isn't ready.&#x20;

 _**Sprint Release Notes:**_** SPRs** create transparency.
 It clearly highlights what the objectives of the release are, what artefacts are produced, performance metrics, deviation in quarterly goals, retrospective points, important decisions, etc. It's a checkpoint in the product journey and serves as a window into that release for future reference. \
 \